 Agricultural land has great potential to store carbon.
 With the right choice of cultivation methods and cropping systems, it can be transformed from a source of greenhouse gases into a sink for carbon dioxide.
-In 2013, EviEM began to review how different farming methods affect the amounts of organic carbon in arable soils.
+EviEM has completed a systematic map examining the evidence relating to how different farming methods affect the amounts of organic carbon in arable soils.

 Review status (Completed 2015)